Stress fractures: understanding a common injury among athletes and learning how to prevent them

 Once consolidation has begun, the resumption of sport should be progressive and structuredwith targeted work on muscle strengthening, correcting imbalances and improving sports technique.

-Surgery is rare and reserved for certain high-risk or complicated fractures.
+There surgery is rare and reserved for certain high-risk or complicated fractures.

 Preventing stress fractures: a key issue for athletes